gpetepg/python_tips/README.rst

 I've included an inline `python tutor <http://www.pythontutor.com/>`_.
 Just uncomment it and run the cell to use.

 Please feel free to contribute, critique and comment.

----
-These tips are for beginner to intermediate Pythonistas who have a bit of experience with the language.
-I focused on general Python tips I think that are good to know.
----

 General Tips:
 ----------------------------------------